BrokenFlame/Docs/istio/AuthorizationPolicies.md

 # Generic deny all.
-The following will prevent communication from other namespaces to the namespace specified
+The following will prevent communication from other namespaces to the namespace specified as well as in namespace communications.
 ```yaml
 apiVersion: security.istio.io/v1beta1
 kind: AuthorizationPolicy